The Voice Over Cafe is a podcast done BY voice over professionals, FOR voice over professionals, or those looking to become voice over professionals.

 David took time out of his busy schedule to explain how Voices.com was started, and what you can expect from them in regards to online voice over casting.

 John is one of the nicest guys in the business!
 He talks about how he started the site and the great resource it’s become to voice over artists!

-A properly protected network is essential to any business.
+A properly protected network with data governance is essential to any business.
 Knowing how to navigate your network the right way is absolutely imperative to maintaining a competitive advantage.
 As such, network security, especially when it comes to firewalls, is of utmost importance.

 Additionally, the ability to accurately identify and test software vulnerabilities before launching into production can reduce the probability of critical errors.
 The infrastructure capabilities of an organization can also be valuable when setting up tools to help the team manage IT risks.

 For a more in-depth look at some of the industry trends in security, I reached out to Ron Pascual, Vice President of Strategy and Operations at Juniper Networks.
 Mr. Pascual shared with me his thoughts on four key areas related to network security:

 The impact of data protection: Improving data protection in network environments today is an increasing focus within the industry.
 “Increasingly the industry understands the importance of data protection in network environments, and that’s why using network management solutions is essential to protect the networks and this helpful product can help in this area.
 As the need to protect sensitive customer data grows, companies need to think more creatively to understand, manage, and protect sensitive customer data in network environments.